paganini2008/tridenter-spring-boot-starter/README.md

 #  Trident Framework
-### Microservice Distributed Collaboration Framework
+## Microservice Distributed Collaboration Framework
+### Description
 <code>Tridenter</code> is a distributed collaboration framework of microservice based on <code>SpringBoot</code> framework.
-It can make multiple independent spring boot applications easily and quickly form a cluster without relying on external registration centers (such as Spring Cloud Framework).
+It can make  independent <code>SpringBoot</code> applications easily and quickly form a cluster without relying on external registration centers (such as <code>SpringCloud</code> Framework).

+### Features
+1. Message Multicast
+2. Leader Election
+3. Registration Center
+4. Cluster Decentralization
+5. Load Balance
+6. Traffic limiting and degradation
+7. HTTP <code>RestClient</code>
+8. Gateway
+9. Process Pool
+10. Cluster Monitor

 **Message multicast** in cluster is a very important function of <code>tridenter</code>.
 The lower layer of Trident realizes multicast function through <code>redis (PubSub)</code> to realize mutual discovery of applications, and then forms application cluster.
 Each member of the cluster supports the ability to multicast and unicast messages.